ceph/ceph/doc/cephfs/standby.rst

 ::

     [mds.a]
-    standby for fscid = 1
+    mds standby for fscid = 1

     [mds.b]
-    standby for fscid = 1
+    mds standby for fscid = 1

     [mds.c]
-    standby for fscid = 2
+    mds standby for fscid = 2

     [mds.d]
-    standby for fscid = 2
+    mds standby for fscid = 2